korus-labs/MIDIjourney/README.md

 Designed for ease of use, MidiJourney seamlessly integrates with Ableton Live.
 You don't need to be an AI expert to make the most out of it.
 The code is open-source and documented, providing you with all the resources you need.

+## Getting Started

+To use MidiJourney in Ableton Live:

+1. Drag the device/MidiJourney.amxd file onto the master track of your Live project.

+2. Configure your OpenAI API access by following the steps in the "Setting Up OpenAI API Access" section above.

+3. Click on an empty MIDI clip slot.

+4. Type a text prompt describing the musical idea you want generated.

+5. Click the "Generate" button.
+MidiJourney will contact the OpenAI API and generate a new MIDI clip based on your prompt.

+6. You can also click on an existing MIDI clip and modify the prompt to have MidiJourney generate variations or continuations of that musical idea.

 ## What's Inside?

 Dive deeper into the code to explore the technical aspects.
 It's a learning opportunity to understand AI, music conversion, and interaction with various APIs.